Philadelphia Transportation Company: History

 Among PTC's first actions was to begin replacing its aging fleet of vehicles.
 In 1940, the company placed orders for 130 PCC streetcars, 50 trackless trolleys, and 53 motor buses.

-In 1944, during the Second World War, white PTC workers engaged in a wildcat strike aimed at preventing the promotion of African American employees to conductors and other positions.
+In 1944, during World War II, white PTC workers engaged in a wildcat strike aimed at preventing the promotion of African American employees to conductors and other positions.
 The strike ended when President Franklin D. Roosevelt ordered troops into the city to run the cars.

 In 1955, majority control of PTC was acquired by the National City Lines holding company, which had a record of replacing trolleys with buses in other cities.
 NCL followed suit in Philadelphia.
 In 1954, the PTC trolley system included 45 lines, using more than 1,500 trolley cars.
 Between 1954 and 1958, three-fourths of the trolley lines were abandoned, and 984 trolley cars had been scrapped, replaced by 1,000 new buses.